Updated: Jan 9

 STEVEN SPIELBERG must be a huge 4K fan since he leads the pack for the most movies released on the Ultra HD format.

 This intense sci-fi/horror remake of the H.G.
 Wells’ classic is the 9th Spielberg feature film out of 32 to jump to 4K.
-His first summer blockbuster “Jaws” will arrive June for its 45th Anniversary.
+His first summer blockbuster “Jaws” arrived in June 2020 for its 45th Anniversary.
+In 2022, Spielberg has 16 of his films on 4K Ultra HD.

 In the shadow of 9/11, Spielberg felt the timing was right for his adaptation. “‘War of the Worlds’ touches a nerve,” he says in one of the nine standard-def featurettes on the enclosed Blu-ray.
 “It’s really more than science fiction.
 It reflects our fears as we come together against a common enemy.”